 Bachelor of Arts, summa cum laude, University of Alabama

 C.V.
-For over 20 years, Michelle has been a librarian, home education consultant, author, columnist, and speaker, specializing in top-quality living books, educational vision, and history instruction.
+For over 25 years, Michelle has been a librarian, home education consultant, author, columnist, and speaker, specializing in top-quality living books, educational vision, and history instruction.
 It began in 1985, when she pioneered, funded, and acquired a library of such rare children's literature, which has been thriving ever since; her Children's Preservation Library (in Michigan) now houses over 20,000 valuable volumes, serving patrons in several counties.
-A second library, Living Learning Libraries, also with 20,000 volumes, is now operating in Florida, with plans for additional libraries, and thousands more rare books already acquired.
+A second library, Living Learning Libraries, also with 20,000 volumes, is now operating in Florida, with plans for additional libraries, as well.

 considered a national leader/expert on living